Getting back to school (Navigator program)

-The Navigator Program supports young people aged 12-17 years to re-engage with education and actively works with them to return to school.
-The program is an initiative of the Victorian Government.
+The Navigator program supports disengaged young people aged 12 to 17 years old to re-engage with education and learning and works with them to get back to school.

 Navigator is available to young people who:

-either live in or have most recently been enrolled in an education setting in a Navigator area.
+- either live in or have been enrolled in a school in an area where Navigator is delivered.